-Figure \ref{fig:nomigrate} shows final masses of planets in simulations where type-I migration is neglected but the disk evolves as in our nominal simulations.
+Figure \ref{fig:nomigrate} shows the final masses of planets in simulations where type-I migration is neglected but the disk evolves as in our nominal simulations.
 The results of simulations with different pebble fluxes are shown.
-Obviously, unlike the previous scenario, seeds from the outer disk do not enter into the inner system but they still grow fast starving the seeds in the inner disk.
-Our results show that rocky seeds barely grow from their initial size because there is too much filtering of pebbles from outer growing planets and pebbles are too small in the inner system, making accretion of rocky seeds very inefficient.
-For completeness, we have also performed simulations where type-I migration is neglected and the gas disk is not evolving.
+Unlike the previous scenario, seeds from the outer disk do not enter into the inner system but they still grow quickly, starving the seeds in the inner disk.
+Our results show that rocky seeds barely grow from their initial size because there is too much filtering of pebbles from outer, growing planets and pebbles are too small in the inner system, making accretion of rocky seeds very inefficient.
+For completeness, we also performed simulations where type-I migration is neglected and the gas disk is not evolving.
 The results of this scenario are qualitatively equivalent to those of Figure \ref{fig:nomigrate}.

-We conclude this section stressing that we did not succeed in producing rocky super-Earths systems in any of our simulations where the initial distribution of seeds extends up to distances reasonably beyond the snowline (e.g. ${\rm \sim10~AU}$).

-If super-Earths are mostly rocky our best match to this constraint -- but still far from ideal -- really comes from the results of the simulations of model-III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ and ${S_{{\rm peb}}=10}$.
-In the next section we revisit Model-III invoking centimeter-sized silicate pebbles in the inner disk as a path for more efficient planetary growth in the inner disk.
+We conclude this section by stressing that we did not succeed in producing rocky super-Earth systems in any of our simulations where the initial distribution of seeds extends up to distances reasonably beyond the snow line (e.g., ${\rm \sim10~AU}$).
+If super-Earths are mostly rocky, our best match to this constraint ---while still far from ideal--- comes from the results of the simulations of Model III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ and ${S_{{\rm peb}}=10}$.
+In the following section we revisit Model III, invoking cm-sized silicate pebbles in the inner disk as a path for more efficient planetary growth in the inner disk.